McGrath to speak on food gardening. April 30, 2010Posted by ourfriendben in gardening, homesteading, recipes, Uncategorized, wit and wisdom.

 There are plenty of other trees and shrubs with interesting bark, including the beloved crape myrtle (Lagerstroemia indica) and ‘Hertitage’ river birch (Betula nigra ‘Heritage’).
 Check them (and plants with colored bark) out and see what you can add to your landscape now to add delight this winter!

 More wild and woolly blog searches.
-April 27, 2010Posted by ourfriendben in Ben Franklin, chickens, Uncategorized, wit and wisdom.
+April 27, 2010Posted by ourfriendben in Uncategorized, Ben Franklin, wit and wisdom, chickens.

 Tags: blog humor, wacky blog searches

 Here at Poor Richard’s Almanac, the wacky and wonderful blog searches continue to pour over the virtual transom.
 Before our virtual inbox spills over, we thought we’d better share some of the best with you.
 As always, original search phrase in bold, our response following.
 Enjoy!

 poor richer’s almanac: In the “a penny saved is still 99 cents shy of a dollar” mode.